cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ python RF.py

-This script creates the file config_RF.yaml with several parameters related to the energy regressor, disp regressor and event classifier, and then computes the RF (energy, disp, and classifier) based on the merged-stereo MC diffuse gammas and training proton samples by calling the script lst1_magic_train_rfs.py.
+This script creates the file config_RF.yaml with several parameters related to the energy regressor, disp regressor, and event classifier, and then computes the RF (energy, disp, and classifier) based on the merged-stereo MC diffuse gammas and training proton samples by calling the script lst1_magic_train_rfs.py.
 The results are saved in [...]/DL1/MC/RFs.

 Once it is done, we can finally convert our DL1 stereo data files into DL2 by running:

 > $ python DL1_to_DL2.py

-This script runs `lst1_magic_dl1_stereo_to_dl2.py` on all DL1 stereo files, which applies the RFs saved in [...]/DL1/MC/RFs to stereo DL1 data (real and test MCs) and produce DL2 real and MC data.
+This script runs `lst1_magic_dl1_stereo_to_dl2.py` on all DL1 stereo files, which applies the RFs saved in [...]/DL1/MC/RFs to stereo DL1 data (real and test MCs) and produces DL2 real and MC data.
 The results are saved in [...]/DL2/Observations and [...]/DL2/MC.

 ### Instrument response function and DL3